abhiwand/atk/doc/source/ad_reqs.rst

     ad_inst_pre_cloudera
     ad_inst_cloudera

-The hardware requirements for the |IAT| package server are insignificant with comparison to the requirements for a Cloudera server.
+The hardware requirements for the |TA| package server are insignificant with comparison to the requirements for a Cloudera server.
 See `Cloudera Requirements <http://blog.cloudera.com/blog/2013/08/how-to-select-the-right-hardware-for-your-new-hadoop-cluster/>`__.

-Requirements specifically for the |IAT| packages can be found in :doc:`/ad_inst_ia1`.
+Requirements specifically for the |TA| packages can be found in :doc:`/ad_inst_ta1`.